Peilong/peilong-website/content/courses/ds200/software.md

 ## Anaconda Individual Edition

 In this course the only software you will need to install and play with is the Anaconda Individual Edition.
-It is a popular data science platform that consists of almost all the packages you will ever need in Python and R. Find the download link for your system from here: https://www.anaconda.com/products/individual.
-You must download the Python 3.x version.
+It is a popular data science platform that consists of almost all the packages you will ever need in Python and R. Find the download link for your system from here: https://www.anaconda.com/download.
+You must download the version for Python 3.x.

 **Note:**